Frequently Asked Questions (FAQ)

 Usual school opening and closing times are as follows:

 - EYFS/KS1/KS2: 08:40-15:20

 What do I do if my child is late to school?

 If you are going to be late, please inform us if you can by telephoning the school on 020 8311 5177.
-On arrival, your child will be asked to sign in at the school office, providing a reason for late arrival.
+On arrival, you will be asked to sign in at the school office, providing a reason for late arrival.
 If you are late due to an appointment, please provide evidence on arrival.

 What do I do if I am going to be late collecting my child?

 Please inform us as soon as possible by telephoning the school on 020 8311 5177.
 Please arrange for someone else to collect your child where possible.
 If your child remains uncollected 10 minutes after their finish time, they will be taken to the school office.
-A late collection fee of £10 per child will be issued to the parent/carer of any child collected more than 15 minutes after their finish time.

 Can I send someone else to pick up my child?